Can't Get Along (Without You): Track listing controversy

-The track "These Four Walls And I" is available only through vinyl, this has sparked many complaints on the official fan forum as many complained that it is virtually impossible for them to get hold of the track as they do not own a vinyl player and even if they did, it would cost them too much hassle and money to convert the song to MP3 format to make it possible to hear the track on an MP3 Player such as Apple's iPod or on a PC.
+The track "These Four Walls And I" is available only through vinyl, which sparked controversy within the fanbase.

 On 24 December 2007, this issue was resolved as on the iTunes Store a new Once Upon a Time in the West package was released featuring the original track listing plus "These Four Walls and I" along with the never before released "Suburban Knights (Acoustic)" and the full length mix of the "Suburban Knights Steve Angello & Sebastian Ingrosso mix".

 Charts

 "Can't Get Along (Without You)" was listed for two weeks on the UK Singles Chart.
 It entered the chart at number 45 on 18 November 2007, where it dropped to number 70 the following week making it the biggest free faller of the week.